AustinBaggio/Boxing/README.md

 Play on device:
 * Connect Button, connects to a new game
-* Quit Button, quitc current game
+* Quit Button, quits current game
-* Punch Button throws a punch
+* Punch Button throws a "punch"